-12.1.6 Ambient External Module Declarations
+12.2 Ambient External Module Declarations

 An AmbientExternalModuleDeclaration declares an external module.
-This type of declaration is permitted only in the global module.
+This type of declaration is permitted only at the top level in a source file that contributes to the global module (section 11.1).
 The StringLiteral must specify a top-level external module name.
 Relative external module names are not permitted.